 But let’s say you’ve got that under control.
-Mikey Cannon’s second point was about delivering custom branded experience: “At Phorest, we’ve completely redone our Branded Apps experience.
+Mikey Cannon’s second point was about delivering custom branded experience: “At Phorest, we’ve completely redone our Branded Apps experiences.
 The main reason and focus was about ensuring the salon was communicating who they were online and controlling the experience they get.”
 If we understand a brand as a person’s gut feeling about a product, service, or organisation, then we must agree that a brand is dynamic, “some people connect with certain aspects of a brand, while others connect meaningfully with another.
 And oftentimes, a person’s relationship with a brand can really develop – increasing trust, loyalty, meaning, and engagement.”

 And provided you deliver exceptional service, getting that first online interaction right ensures new clients book in and existing clients return — hopefully in time, creating a reliable database of ideal clients.